Table of Contents

 Separate from my recommendation to take courses from both departments, I don't see any good reason to go through the trouble of achieving both degrees.
 The more competitive you are as you advance in your study and career, the more you should expect to be judged by what you can do and not what your credentials would suggest you should be able to do.
 For the best jobs and graduate schools, they will figure out exactly how good you are in a hurry, and no one is going to care whether you have CS or ECE or both degrees.

-I am however a proponent for double-major or minor of very dissimilar disciplines (Business, Drama/Art/Music, Sciences…) if you are driven to do so by your unique interest, talent, or goal, and not for trophy hunting.
+I am, however, a proponent for double-major or minor of very dissimilar disciplines (Business, Drama/Art/Music, Sciences…) if you are driven to do so by your unique interest, talent, or goal, and not for trophy hunting.

 Studying Effectively